This article was updated on December 3rd, 2023

 What Are the Dangers of a Dog Throwing Up White Foam?

-The occasional upchuck of white foam typically isn’t anything to worry about.
+The occasional upchuck typically isn’t anything to worry about.
 It may just mean your dog has a little irritation in their stomach or throat that needs to be cleared.
-However, if throwing up white foam becomes a regular thing, it may be an indication of a serious underlying condition that needs to be looked at.
+However, if throwing up becomes a regular thing, it may be an indication of a serious underlying condition that needs to be looked at.

 White foam may also be highly comprised of bile acid, which may be damaging to some surfaces, especially wood.
 If your dog is throwing up white foam, be sure to clean up messes quickly to prevent damage to your wood floors or furniture.

-Most single-instance cases of a dog throwing up white foam will resolve on their own.
-However, multiple episodes may require some professional diagnostics and treatment.
-Don’t hesitate to call your veterinarian if your dog has vomited white foam multiple times.
-This may be over the course of a couple hours or even a couple of days.
-Along with that, call your veterinarian if your dog isn’t wanting to eat for more than 24 hours or has diarrhea for longer than 48 hours.
+Call your veterinarian if your dog has vomited white foam multiple times (over the course of a couple of hours or even a couple of days).
+Along with that, call your veterinarian if your dog is showing other signs of illness (For example, if your dog does not eat for more than 24 hours or has diarrhea for longer than 2 days).

 Fevers, abdominal pain, or dehydration where the gums feel sticky or dry all warrant a veterinary visit.
 So does listlessness or lethargy that lasts longer than 48 hours.